One of our counsellors will get in touch with you soon!

 Now you know how important it is for security professionals to be aware of things on the horizon.
-They have to be as prepared as possible, foreseeing forms of security threats that may arise in the near future and begin laying out a plan of action to tackle them, ideally with automated tools.
+They have to be as prepared as possible, foreseeing forms of security threats (Here's a resource that will navigate you through cyber security attacks) that may arise in the near future and begin laying out a plan of action to tackle them, ideally with automated tools.

 With this in mind, we’ve put together five important trends to watch out for in 2020.
 That’s not to say you won’t find dozens of other examples that aren’t on this list.
 But in my opinion, this list carries the most important ones.

 They impact most organizations because they affect the way practitioners do their jobs.
 So you’re almost certain that you will need to deal with them at some point.